All Episodes

 And they believe it.

-People in the media, guests in the media, members of the administration.
+People in the media, guests in the media, members of the administration, these are people, these are authority figures.

 They've been educated, trained to believe them.

-So there is a there is a general disgust.
+So there is a general disgust.

-Now they find out their health insurance costs are skyrocketing to pay for health care coverage treatment of the elderly, and they are resentful of that.
+Now they find out their health insurance costs are skyrocketing to pay for health care coverage, treatment of the elderly, and they are resentful of that.

 They voted for Obama thinking they were going to get this massive utopia, and it didn't work.

-But what they're saying is it doesn't make any difference.
+They may not even blame Obama for it, but what they're saying is it doesn't make any difference.

 60% of millennials voted for this stuff.